 Stock Trading and Use of Material Information

-No Defined Person shall reveal Undisclosed Material Information to any person unless the disclosure must occur in the necessary course of business (e.g. discussions with the Company’s bankers or advisers where the disclosure of such information is necessary).
-The Chair of the CGNC Committee or, if they are not available, their backup, should be consulted to determine if it is appropriate to reveal the Undisclosed Material Information in the circumstances.
+No Defined Person shall reveal Undisclosed Material Information to any person unless the disclosure must occur in the necessary course of business (e.g. discussions with the Company’s bankers or advisers where the disclosure of such information is necessary) or is legally required.
+The Chair of the CGNC Committee or, if they are not available, another member of the Committee, should be consulted to determine if it is appropriate to reveal the Undisclosed Material Information in those circumstances.

 Dealing With Public Officals

 No direct or indirect payments will be made to public officials with a view to assisting the Company to conduct its business unless there is no reasonable alternative to such payment, the payment is not being made to induce the official to misuse his or her position, the payment is not illegal under the Corruption of Foreign Public Officials Act (Canada) or under the jurisdiction's laws and the payment is properly recorded and identified in accounting records and has been approved by the CEO or CFO after consultation.

 Gifts or other personal benefits will not be provided to others that would be considered extravagant or would reflect unfavourably on the Company.

-Do not seek or receive gifts or other personal benefit from those doing or seeking to do business with the Company which might reasonably be perceived to have the ability to affect the recipient's judgement or conduct involving the Company.
+Do not seek or accept gifts or other personal benefits from those doing or seeking to do business with the Company which might reasonably be perceived to have the ability to affect the recipient's judgement or conduct involving the Company.

 Use reasonable efforts to ensure that the companies and individuals with which the Company does material business also observe high ethical standards and observe all regulatory and legal requirements governing their operations.

 Compliance With the Code

 It is the responsibility of all Defined Persons to be aware of their obligations under and to comply with this Code and the Companies ESG Policy.
 All breaches of this Code shall immediately be reported to the Chair of the CGNC Committee.
 All reports by an individual of violations will be kept confidential except if otherwise required by law.
 Individuals who breach the Code may be subject to disciplinary action including dismissal.